St. John’s Wort: Depression Treatment Options

 St. John's Wort: Potential side effects

-While the side effects are reported to be fewer than with antidepressants, this may not be the case for everyone.
+While the side effects of St. John’s wort (hypericum perforatum) are reported to be fewer than with antidepressants, this may not be the case for everyone.
 Some people report bouts of insomnia, nausea, and skin irritation.
 Everyone's body chemistry is different.
 Thus, there may be variance in the ways people react to treatment.
 This can also be true of antidepressant medications.
 If you are choosing this alternative option as a means of avoiding the potential side effects of antidepressants, it may be important to remember that both can produce side effects.

 Also, some people who have taken St. John’s Wort have reported experiencing withdrawal symptoms once they stop.
 These can range from mild nausea to anxiety.
-As with any other form of treatment, it may be best to consult a physician before making any changes.
-A physician may advise you to wean off the supplement gradually rather than quit cold turkey.
+As with any other form of treatment, it may be best to consult your primary care provider or another physician before making any changes.
+A physician can provide medical advice regarding safe use of St. John’s wort; for example, they may help you wean off the supplement gradually rather than quit cold turkey.

 St. John’s Wort hasn’t been thoroughly studied for treating severe depression.
 In many clinical trials conducted, the effects have only been shown to help those with mild to moderate symptoms.
 If you are experiencing severe depression or suicidal thoughts,* it’s recommended that you reach out for help immediately.